Skin Cancer Overview (cont.)

 - Mohs micrographic surgery: The site is locally anesthetized and the surgeon removes the visible tumor with a small margin of normal tissue.
 The tissue is evaluated under a microscope and areas that demonstrate residual microscopic tumor involvement are re-excised and the margins are re-examined.
 This cycle continues until no further tumor is seen.
 This more complicated and expensive option is the treatment of choice for tumors where normal tissue preservation is vital, where the tumor margins are poorly defined, in tumors that have been previously treated and have recurred, and in certain high-risk tumors.

 - Radiation therapy: Ten to fifteen treatment sessions deliver a high dose of radiation to the tumor and a small surrounding skin area.
 This form of treatment is useful in those who are not candidates for any surgical procedure.
 The advantage of radiation therapy is that there is no cutting involved.
-The disadvantages of this expensive alternative are that the treated area cannot be tested to be sure that the whole tumor is gone and radiation scars always look worse over time.
-It is for this reason that it is usually reserved for elderly patients.
+The disadvantages of this expensive alternative are that the treated area cannot be tested to be sure the whole tumor is gone and radiation scars look worse over time.
+It is for this reason it is usually reserved for elderly patients.

 Get the latest treatment options.